South America C-Arms Market Analysis by Mordor Intelligence

 Competitive Landscape

-Global multinationals dominate a moderately consolidated arena where top five players command majority of the share, yet agile regional assemblers thrive under Brazil’s tariff preferences.
+Global multinationals dominate a moderately consolidated arena, where the top five players command the majority of the share, yet agile regional assemblers thrive under Brazil’s tariff preferences.
 Siemens Healthineers spearheads automation, rolling CIARTIC Move to cut manual maneuvering and doubling daily procedure capacity in pilot sites.
 GE HealthCare leverages AWS and NVIDIA alliances to embed generative AI and edge computing that automate positioning and dose settings, targeting facilities with chronic staffing gaps.
 Ziehm Imaging extended its Medtronic partnership to bundle navigation-ready C-Arms into spine centers, reflecting a pivot toward procedure-specific ecosystem selling.

 White-space opportunities center on autonomous systems that alleviate radiographer shortages, refurb-grade offerings for secondary hospitals, and fully integrated hybrid OR packages for consolidated health networks.
-Vendors differentiating through low-dose performance and wider isocentric clearance gain notable traction in orthopedic segments where patient BMI averages are rising.
+Vendors differentiating through low-dose performance and wider isocentric clearance gain are gaining notable traction in orthopedic segments where patient BMI averages are rising.

 South America C-Arms Industry Leaders